 Keep a Well Stocked Holiday Bar

 Keep your bar well stocked during the holidays, from Thanksgiving through New Years.
 Here’s what we always have on hand, and with these items we can whip up a hot toddy or a cold cocktail in no time

-- My first tip is to serve juice mixers in pitchers, bottles, or other decanter.
+- Serve juice mixers in pitchers, bottles, or other decanters.
 This looks so much nicer than having all types of commercial containers on the table.

 - For soda mixers, I like to set out smaller size cans or bottles.
-This way you can store the extras for later, instead of throwing out a half empty 2-liter.
+This way you can store the extras for later, instead of throwing out a half empty 2-liter bottle.

 - Round up your items in trays for an arrangement that looks neat and deliberate.
 It also helps contain spills or drips.